Estimating the best separable approximation of non-pure spin-squeezed states: Methods

-Here, we illustrate our results by extending these investigations to thermal equilibrium states, in particular those close to the QPT points.
-The thermal equilibrium states are given as usual by the Gibbs ensemble \footnote{We set the Boltzmann constant as well as the reduced Planck constant to $k_B = \hbar =1$.} $\varrho_T = \frac 1 {\mathcal Z_T} e^{-H/T}$, where $\mathcal Z_T=\tr\left( e^{-H/T}\right)$ is the partition function.
-To calculate the lower bound to entanglement monotones, we can readily calculate the spin squeezing parameter as in \cref{SSIsparNormBSA}, because all the relevant information can be easily obtained numerically from evaluating the partition function as \be \mathcal Z_T= \sum_{J=0}^{N/2} \mu_J \sum_{M_z=-J}^{J} e^{- (g J(J+1)/N - (g -g_z) M_z^2 + h N M_z)/NT} , \ee where we note that all spin $J$ subspaces with $0\leq J \leq N/2$ have to be taken into account.
-From derivatives with respect to the inverse temperature and the couplings we can then evaluate the mean spin vector components $\aver{J_x}_T=\aver{J_y}_T$ and $\aver{J_z}_T$ and the principal spin variances $(\Delta J_x)_T^2 = (\Delta J_y)_T^2$ and $(\Delta J_z)_T^2$.
+Going beyond ground states, we are interested in finite temperature states, in particular thermal states with a density matrix given by the Gibbs ensemble, $\varrho_T = \frac 1 {\mathcal Z_T} e^{-H/T}$~\footnote{We set the Boltzmann constant as well as the reduced Planck constant to $k_B = \hbar =1$.}, where the partition function is \be \mathcal Z_T= \sum_{J=0}^{N/2} \mu_J \sum_{M_z=-J}^{J} e^{- (g J(J+1)/N - (g -g_z) M_z^2 + h N M_z)/NT} . \ee We emphasize that all spin $J$ subspaces with $0\leq J \leq N/2$ must be taken into account.
+States of this form are closely related to spin-squeezed states and, as we mentioned, several witnesses have been developed targeted to detect entanglement in those states.
+Furthermore, these witnesses have been shown to meaningfully bound entanglement monotones~\cite{stockton03,KrammerPRL09,CramerPlenioWunderlich11,marty14,jing2019,FadelVitagliano_2021}.
+Thus, it is natural to think that SSIs provide optimal entanglement witnesses, and then potentially tight lower bounds to entanglement monotones for such thermal states.

-Afterwards, using the above-described algorithm, further restricted to states with symmetry under permutations and global rotations in the $(x,y)$-plane, we are able to calculate upper bounds to the BSA.
-We can then make a number of interesting observations.
-First of all, we can verify that for the ground state the lower bound is in most cases equal to one, which is the maximal possible value, and is thus tight.
-Note also that we here consider the $T\rightarrow 0$ thermal states, that are often highly mixed and thus it is not obvious that their BSA should be maximal.
-Interestingly, it becomes in fact smaller than one in the case of the supersymmetric ground state phase of the anti-ferromagnetic $XX$ model (cf.~Fig.~\ref{fig:LMG_AFM}).
-In that case, the thermal ground state is a mixture of entangled states (e.g., the singlets) and product states (e.g., the fully polarized state).
+In the following, we discuss this question in a precise way, making use of all the tools discussed earlier.